 The Rise of the Grey Market

-The limited availability of products through official channels has also to the growth of the grey market.
+The limited availability of products through official channels has also LED to the growth of the grey market.
 To avoid disappointing their regular customers, retailers often source products, such as OnePlus phones, from unofficial channels.
 The grey market operates through two primary mechanisms, each affecting the economy and consumer behaviour differently.

 International Procurement and Unofficial Channels: Grey market operators procure products from international markets through unofficial channels by importing from lower-cost regions.
 These products are then sold in the target market at prices lower than the official market prices but still higher than their purchase prices, allowing grey market operators to make a profit.
 This impacts governments’ revenue, consumer warranties, and product authenticity and creates economic distortions.